jamtm/bulk_card_certificaion/README.md

 ```

 ## Notes
-- The script will create an write out each step it performs to a process.log file.
+- The script will create and write out each step it performs to a process.log file.
 This will be replaced upon each execution of the script.

 - While the script runs it will create a number of local temporary files and will execute the CLI Utility a number of times.
 All temporary files will be removed at the end of its execution.